What is Guardianship?

 Guardianship does not change the legal relationship that a child has with their birth family, apart from giving the guardian legal parental responsibility.
 Guardianship orders last until a child turns 18 years old.

-Download factsheet to learn about the three different types of permanency orders.
+Download fact sheet: The three different types of permanency orders.

 What will change under a guardianship order?

 - The carer has full responsibility for the child or young person.

 - The guardian will be required to provide an annual update to the Department of Communities and Justice (DCJ) about the child or young person.

-- Other than this report, there will be no case management or ongoing involvement from an agency or FACS.
+- Other than this report, there will be no case management or ongoing involvement from an agency or DCJ.